MicroEJ/docs/Tutorials/tutorialDebugUIFreeze.rst

    Timer timer = new Timer();
    timer.schedule(task, 10_000, 10_000);

-This code creates a new Java thread that will print the message “Alive” on the standard output every 10 seconds.
-If the “Alive” printouts stop when the UI freeze occurs (assuming no one cancelled the ``Timer``), then it means that the MicroEJ Runtime stopped scheduling the Java threads.
+This code creates a new Java thread that will print the message "Alive" on the standard output every 10 seconds.
+If the "Alive" printouts stop when the UI freeze occurs (assuming no one cancelled the ``Timer``), then it means that the MicroEJ Runtime stopped scheduling the Java threads.
 Few suggestions: